Further information for the point to point industry during the COVID-19 outbreak is available on our dedicated COVID-19 webpage.

 The Point to Point Transport Commissioner and Transport for NSW are rolling out government-funded, complimentary vehicle sanitisation stations at locations throughout metro and regional New South Wales.

-This is a complimentary service for all point to point transport passenger service providers entitling them to one sanitisation, per vehicle, per day to help minimise the spread of illness and assist with maintaining driver and passenger safety.
+This is a complimentary service for all point to point transport passenger service providers entitling them to one sanitisation, per vehicle, per day to help reduce the spread of illness and assist with maintaining driver and passenger safety.

 How to use